Sivivatu/gettingandcleaning/Readme.md

 ---
-title: "Codebook for Getting and Cleaning Data Course Project.md"
+title: "Readme for Getting and Cleaning Data Course Project"
 author: "Paul Houghton"
-date: "Monday, July 21, 2014"
+date: "Friday, July 25, 2014"
 output: html_document
 ---

-This is a codebook describing the process I used for the completion of the getting and cleaning data course project .
+This is a readme describing the process I used for the completion of the getting and cleaning data course project .

 The first section of the code is where the data is sourced.
 It was downloaded from the commented out url in line 1 then manually unzipped and placed in a folder at the same level as the RStudio project.